What is Demand Planning?

 The Institute of Business Forecasting estimates that a 15% improvement in forecast accuracy delivers a 3% or higher improvement in pre-tax earnings.

-For a company with $500 million in revenue and a 10% net margin, a 3% earnings improvement means an extra $15 million hitting the bottom line.
-From better demand forecasting.
+For a company with $500 million in revenue and a 10% net margin, a 3% earnings improvement could mean an extra $1.5 million on the bottom line.

 Poor forecast accuracy (MAPE > 25%): You're constantly caught off-guard.
 You either maintain high safety stock (tying up capital) or accept frequent stockouts (losing sales).
 Cost of goods sold increases because you're paying expedite premiums, and your customer service metrics suffer.